Zephni/WR-Admin-installer-Laravel-8/README.md

         return base_path().'/../public_html';
     });

-Now open /server.php and replace all instances from /public to /../public_html
+Now open /server.php and replace all instances from '/public' to '/../public_html'

     '/public'
-    // Change to
-    '/../public_html'
+    '/../public_html' // Of course change this depending on your environment

 Finally within the public/index.php or public_html/index.php file find and edit the
-$DirToLaravelApplication turnery condition with the live domain of the website, plus update the local / live values so they match the environments pathing.
-Further instruction within index.php comments
+$DirToLaravelApplication variable which acts as a reverse of the above.
+Change 'livedomain.com' to the domain that the live site will be accesibile through, this way index.php can decide where to find the laravel application directory depending on the environment, customise the below to suit your set up.

+    /* public_html/index.php */
+    $DirToLaravelApplication = ($_SERVER['HTTP_HOST'] != 'livedomain.com')
+        ? '/../' // Local
+        : '/../laravel-application/'; // Live

-NOTE: All of this can be done just before deployment, but may aswell do straight away so you are working with the same structure
+NOTE: All of this can be done just before deployment, but may aswell do straight away so you are working with the same structure.

 ----------------------------------
 #### 8. Main set up, now it's time to: